CodezPoet/code_examples/symfony-b-budget-tracker/README.md

 The month menu and month titles are dynamically generated.
 The total balance for the month calculated in the transactions for the month.
 ![screenshot of Symfony code example](https://github.com/CodezPoet/code_examples/blob/main/screenshots/symfony_budget_tracker_code_example_screenshot.png)
 ### View: Create a new record for the records table
-Each data field in the budget tracker can be add, edited, or deleted for example the category, period, or payees.
+Each data field in the budget tracker can be added, edited, or deleted for example the category, period, or payees.
 Here an example of adding a new transaction record.
 ![screenshot of Symfony code example](https://github.com/CodezPoet/code_examples/blob/main/screenshots/symfony_budget_tracker_code_example__record_form_screenshot.png)
 ### View: Login form for application
 In order to use the Budget Tracker have to login first, else cannot access anything.